-As Britain celebrates the 40th anniversary of punk this year, it’s hard to believe that the band at the center of that revolution released only one official full-length recording.
+As Britain celebrates the 40th anniversary of punk this year, it’s hard to believe that the band at the center of that revolution released only one official full-length recording, on Oct.
+28, 1977.
 However, that recording was Never Mind the Bollocks, Here’s the Sex Pistols — and it changed everything.

 “We only did one album.
 And that one album has kept the whole ball rolling ever since,” states Sex Pistols guitarist Steve Jones during Yahoo Music’s in-depth Backspin interview covering his career with the Pistols and beyond.
 “Normally, most bands who are this kind of band — Doors, Beatles, Stones, Clash — they get about four, five, six albums under their belt.
 The fact that we only did one, I think, is a testament.
 Maybe if we had done another album, it would have sucked.”

 Jones says he rarely spends much time thinking about what might have been if the Pistols hadn’t broken up after less than three years, spectacularly imploding at the Bay Area’s Winterland Ballroom at the end of an infamous, ill-fated, 12-date U.S. tour in early 1978.
 However, he admits, “in hindsight, maybe that was not the smartest thing to do, to break up the band in San Francisco.
 Maybe we should have just chilled for a minute, got back to England.
 But it just didn’t seem like it was in the cards.
 [Bassist] Sid [Vicious] was completely out of control with that girl Nancy [Spungen, whom Vicious was charged of murdering before his own death in 1979].
 It just didn’t seem like anything could turn around, where we could get back on track again.